lmco/lm-mit-momentum22/QA.md

 ## Can I use an outside library to accomplish the mission?

-Yes, you may use additional libraries.
+Yes, you may use additional outside libraries.
 This includes libraries included with Python as well as those available via `pip`.
 Staff will run your scripts at the end of the competition and will make their best efforts to install your dependencies.

 We just ask that you please :